jpetazzo/intro-to-docker/slides/Container_Networking_Basics/Body.md

 * Enable *Swarm Mode* to deploy across a cluster.
   <br/>The container will then be reachable through any node of the cluster.

-<!SLIDE pprintonly>
+---
+class: x-extra-details

-# Finding the container's IP address
+## Finding the container's IP address

 We can use the `docker inspect` command to find the IP address of the container.